chrissolutions/CafeLib/README.md

 **License**

 - CafeLib is licensed under the MIT License.
-- CafeLib.BsvSharp is licensed under the Bitcoin SV License.
+- CafeLib.BsvSharp is licensed under the Open BSV License.